rux/bkaraoke/karaoke/README.md

 New Version, updated to a more modern react.
 To get this up super fast, you need the hosting and the database details setting up in the Google Firebase console.

+## Prerequisites

+1 - *Yarn* (which itself depends on a few things)

+2 - *Firebase Command line tools*  - on a mac this is easiest done with

+	brew install firebase-cli

+and more instructions and OSs can be found at [https://firebase.google.com/docs/cli](https://firebase.google.com/docs/cli)

-Things to do to get it working
+## Things to do to get it working

 1 - make sure you have a file called secrets.js in the /src/ directory.
 All this needs is contents that look just like this...